-The other information required by this Item will appear under the caption "Information About MicroVision Common Stock Ownership" in the Proxy Statement, which section is incorporated in this Item by reference.
+The other information required by this Item 12 of Form 10-K will be included under the caption "Information about MicroVision Common Stock Ownership" in our 2017 Proxy Statement and is incorporated herein by reference.

 ITEM 13.
-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS, AND DIRECTOR INDEPENDENCE.
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR INDEPENDENCE

-The information required by this Item will appear under the captions "Certain Relationships and Related Transactions" and "Board Meetings and Committees" in the Proxy Statement, which sections are incorporated in this Item by reference.
+The information required by this Item 13 of Form 10-K will be included under the captions "Certain Relationships and Related Transactions" and "Board Meetings and Committees" in our 2017 Proxy Statement and are incorporated herein by reference.

 ITEM 14.
-PRINCIPAL ACCOUNTANT FEES AND SERVICES.
+PRINCIPAL ACCOUNTING FEES AND SERVICES

-The information required by this Item will appear under the caption "Independent Registered Public Accounting Firm" in the Proxy Statement, which section is incorporated in this Item by reference.
+The information required by this Item 14 of Form 10-K will be included under the caption "Independent Registered Public Accounting Firm" in our 2017 Proxy Statement and is incorporated herein by reference.

-PART IV
+PART IV.

 ITEM 15.
-EXHIBITS, FINANCIAL STATEMENT SCHEDULES.
+EXHIBITS, FINANCIAL STATEMENT SCHEDULES

-(a) Documents filed as part of the report:
+(A) Documents filed as part of this Annual Report on Form 10-K: